The Great Escaper

 The Great Escaper is a 2023 British biographical comedy-drama film directed by Oliver Parker, written by William Ivory, and starring Michael Caine and Glenda Jackson.
 It is based on the true story of 90-year-old British World War II Royal Navy veteran Bernard Jordan who "broke out" of his nursing home to attend the 70th anniversary D-Day commemorations in France in June 2014.

 The Great Escaper had its world premiere in London at BFI Southbank on 20 September 2023, and was released in the United Kingdom on 6 October 2023, by Warner Bros.
 Pictures.
-The film marked the final performances for both lead actors: Jackson died in June 2023, nine months after filming finished; Caine announced his retirement from acting in October 2023.
+The film marked the final performance for Jackson, who died in June 2023, nine months after filming finished.
+Caine announced his retirement from acting in October 2023.
 This is also the last film produced by Pathé UK, after the division announced in November 2023 that they would restructure to focus on premium television and only release films from their parent company.

-Another film, The Last Rifleman starring Pierce Brosnan and released on 5 November 2023, is loosely based on Jordan's story.

 Plot

-Bernie and Rene Jordan are living in a retirement home in Hove after Rene's health deteriorated.
-Bernie, who served in the Royal Navy during the Second World War, hopes to attend the 70th anniversary of D-Day, but is told that there are no spaces left on any of the group tours to Normandy for the event.
-Initially hesitant to leave his wife behind due to her fragile health, he is finally persuaded by Rene herself to find his own way to Normandy to join the commemorations.
+Normandy veteran Bernard "Bernie" Jordan and his wife Rene are living together in a retirement home following Rene's health issues.
+Bernie, who served in the Royal Navy during World War II, initially hopes to attend the 70th anniversary of D-Day.
+However, he is told that there are no spaces left on any of the group tours to Normandy for the event.
+Initially hesitant to leave his wife behind due to her health, he is persuaded by Rene herself to find his own way to Normandy to join the commemorations.

-Bernie leaves the nursing home early one morning, takes a taxi to Dover and gets a ticket on a ferry to France.
-On the ferry he meets Arthur, an RAF veteran who is on a group tour to Normandy for the commemoration.
+Bernie leaves the nursing home early one morning, and takes a taxi to Dover, getting a ticket on a ferry to France.
+On the ferry, he meets Arthur, an RAF veteran who is on a group tour to Normandy for the commemoration.
 When Arthur discovers that Bernie is travelling on his own, he invites him to join his group and even to share his hotel room in France.
 Bernie is reluctant at first but ultimately acquiesces.

-Back in the UK, the care home staff are all in a panic over the mysterious disappearance of Bernie, whose whereabouts Rene does not reveal until much later in the day, when she confesses the truth to her nurse, Adele, that he has "escaped" to Normandy.
-It is revealed that Rene has been diagnosed with a terminal illness and has only a short time left, and that she has not told Bernie about it because it would only worry him.
+Back in the UK, the care home staff are all in a panic over the mysterious disappearance of Bernie, whose whereabouts Rene does not reveal until much later in the day, when she confesses the truth to her nurse, Adele, that he has "escaped".
+Rene tells Adele that she has been diagnosed with a terminal illness and has only a short time left, and that she has not told Bernie about it because it would only worry him.